 Potential for Reinvention

-None of these characteristics are meant to be considered on their own and they all operate in tandem with one another.
+One shouldn’t consider any 1 of the 5 qualities innovative businesses embrace on their own.
+They all operate in tandem with one another.
 It is this interaction that determines whether an innovation has what it takes to succeed.

-Reach out to Vertx to maximize your innovative potential and reap the benefits of this network of partnerships: by putting people together, we’re tearing problems apart.
+Reach out to Vertx to maximize your innovative potential and reap the benefits of this network of partnerships.
+By putting people together, we’re taking problems apart.

 Become an Innovator With Us